The Maid of Honor at the Wedding

 Choosing the Maid of Honor

 The choice of the maid of honor rarely follows formal criteria.
 It arises from time spent together.
 School years, transitions, breaks.
-Often, it's the person who has stayed, even when life plans have changed.
+Often, it is the person who has stayed, even when life plans have changed.
 Closeness is not shown in frequency, but in reliability.
 In many cases, the decision is made early, long before the date and location of the wedding.
 It is not extensively explained.
 It seems self-evident.

 Tasks

-The tasks of the maid of honor are known, their scope varies.
+The tasks of the maid of honor are known, but their scope varies.
 Organizing appointments.
-Accompanying to fittings.
+Accompanying the bride to fittings.
 Coordinating small processes.
 On the wedding day itself, presence without being the center of attention.
 Many tasks are invisible.
 Recalling times.
 Calming when processes falter.
 Passing on information so that the bride remains unburdened.

 By the Bride's Side